mapzen/styleguide/src/site/guides/common-terms-and-conventions.md

 - We are moving away from Mapzen _house styles_ (for example, Cinnabar, Bubble Wrap, or Zinc).
 Use _Mapzen basemaps_ instead.
 - Files loaded by Tangram are _scene files_.
 Do not use _Tangram style_ (a single scene can contain multiple `style` blocks, so calling the entire thing a _style_ leads to confusion). _Tangram scene_ is accurate, but a _Tangram scene file_ is clearer.
+- Mapzen products (such as Mapzen Vector Tiles) should be in title case.
+Don't confuse their names with generic forms like "vector tile service", and when writing, use the two forms consistently.